 If you can’t tell if your dog is acting fearful or anxious, a little spying can come in handy.
 Try leaving your pup home for very short periods while watching them through a webcam to see how they react while you’re out.
-Not only can you get a good look at their behavior, you may also be able to tell if there are any other triggers (loud noises, Amazon drivers dropping off another package at the door) contributing to the problem.
+Not only can you get a good look at their behavior, you may also be able to tell if there are any other triggers (loud noises, Amazon drivers dropping off yet another package at the door) contributing to the problem.
 If your dog is truly miserable being home alone for more than just a few hours, doggie daycare could be a godsend.
 There, your pup can socialize with people and other pets, while getting in their daily exercise to boot.
 Win-win.

 What can I do to relieve anxiety (mine and my dogs)?

-Establish a routine
+Establish a routine.

-Make sure your dog has a safe and comfortable space
+Make sure your dog has a safe and comfortable space.

 Everyone loves a cozy nap spot, and dogs are no exception.
 Create a comfortable, safe place where your dog can chill.
 Maybe it’s a crate.
 Maybe it’s a back room of the house.
 Or — let’s be honest — it might be smack dab in the middle of your bed.

 Start training your dog to go to this happy place whenever it’s time to settle down.
 You can even turn on some music or leave a piece of clothing with your scent on it to help your dog feel at ease.
 The goal is for your dog to create a positive association with this spot and get used to being there by themselves, even when you’re in the house.
 Then when you start to leave, they know they have a place they can go to feel safe and relaxed.
-One word of caution: some dogs that experience severe separation anxiety can panic and attempt to break free from crates — and hurt themselves in the process.
-So be sure your dog is comfortable being confined before leaving them alone in a crate.
+One word of caution: Some dogs who experience severe separation anxiety can panic and attempt to break free from crates — and hurt themselves in the process.
+So, be sure your dog is comfortable being confined before leaving them alone in a crate.

-Make departures as low-key as possible
+Make departures as low-key as possible.

 Try not to draw attention to the fact that you’re getting ready to leave.
 If you can, have your dog settle in their happy place while you finish getting ready.
 And avoid dramatic goodbyes (even though you probably need a hug yourself before heading to work).
 When it’s time to go, give your dog a long-lasting treat (frozen peanut butter-stuffed Kongs work great) that will keep them occupied long after you leave the house.

-Ease your dog into the situation
+Ease your dog into the situation.

 Avoid leaving your pup for long stretches right out the gate.
 Start by leaving them alone for just a couple of minutes, then slowly (very, very slowly) start to increase the time you’re gone.
 This gradual transition will help your dog get used to being left alone and learn that, even though you leave, you always come back home to them.